phirwe/CSCI5922-Siamese-CNN-For-Authorship-Verification/README.md

 If we talk about basic network structure, two inputs (image A and image B) are fed as inputs to two identical CNNs.
 The output encodings from these two images are then concatenated, which is then fed to a fully connected layer to get the class scores.

 ## Dataset
+We used IAM Handwriting Database (http://www.fki.inf.unibe.ch/databases/iam-handwriting-database) for training and testing.
+It has various formats for handwritten datasets from 657 writers and 1539 pages of scanned text.
+The website has not properly specified how they divided the data and which files and folders contain which types of texts written by which author.
+This was our first challenge that we faced.
+We have defined the IAM dataset below for future users who may find it difficult to work with this dataset.

 ### IAM handwriting dataset